MakerGram/workshops/IOT/Basic/ConnectedLight/readme.md

 ![serialmonitor](../Voicecontrolled_light_adafruitio/img/019.png)

-## 4. Control Light From Any Where in The World ✨
+## Step Final.
+Control Light From Any Where in The World ✨

 After the sketch uploading everything is fine we can now test the adafruit cloud dashboard .